 When your item sells, you don’t have to do anything.
 Three weeks after the sale, PayPal Giving Fund will automatically collect the donation from you.

+Charitable fundraising is a highly regulated area, so be sure to read the Charity listings policy for specific guidelines on listing items that benefit charitable organizations.
 There are some category restrictions for charity listings.
 For example, you can’t list eBay for Charity items in the Adult Only or Real Estate categories, and you can’t list items that aren’t allowed on eBay.
 See our article on prohibited and restricted items for more details.

-Information for Nonprofit Organizations
+Information for charitable organizations